skypjack/entt/docs/md/entity.md

 components in their bags.
 During construction, these views look at the number of entities available for each component and pick up a reference to the smallest set of candidates in order to speed up iterations.<br/>
-They offer fewer functionalities than their companion views for single component.
+They offer fewer functionalities than single component views.
 In particular, a multi component view exposes utility functions to get the estimated number of entities it is going to return and to know whether it's empty or not.
 It's also possible to ask a view if it contains a given entity.<br/>
 Refer to the inline documentation for all the details.

 There is no need to store views around for they are extremely cheap to